A Friendly Reminder That Winning in Pickleball Isn't the Only Thing That Matters

 This usually gets the message across to my opponents that they need to change their approach to the game.
 Maybe they start hitting more shots to me.
 Or maybe they lighten up on the velocity of their shots to my partner.
 In any event, I believe this is a 'teaching moment' for the better team to take the game a little less seriously.

 As one of the better players at our club, I am invited to play in competitive games with 4.5 and 5.0 players.
-And during these games I try to play to the best of my ability.
+During these games I try to play to the best of my ability.
 I try to hit the ball to the better player on the other side of the net so that more balls will come back.
 This helps me improve my game.

 Of course, my play can vary from day to day, and I may not always play my best.
 But I try to maintain a high level of play so that I do not disappoint my partner or my opponents.